 Concentrations must meet the following conditions:

-4.1.1 A Concentration must include courses from at least three of the five GE Areas: A, B, C, D, E.

-4.1.2 A Concentration must include courses from at least two colleges and from at least four different departments.

-4.1.3 When faculty create or develop a Concentration, the Concentration must include at least 20 courses, at least five of which must be at the upper-division level.
+4.1.1 The Concentration must include at least 15 units (GE and major courses), at least six of which must be at the upper-division level.

-4.1.4 Completion of a Concentration must require at least four courses.
-At least one of these courses must be at the upper-division level.
+4.1.2 A Concentration must include at least three GE courses from at least two of the five GE Areas: A, B, C, D, E, and at least one must be at the upper-division level.

-4.1.5 Students must take courses from at least three of the five GE Areas, at least two colleges and at least four different departments.
+4.1.2 A Concentration must include courses from at least two colleges and from at least two different departments.

 4.2 Listing and Review